Yaeji: Career

 After graduation, Yaeji moved back to New York City to get involved in the music scene and to DJ.
 Her first single, "New York '93", referring to her year of birth, was issued on the New York City label Godmode on February 29, 2016, followed by a cover of "Guap" by Australian DJ Mall Grab that May.
 She had previously uploaded songs to SoundCloud, although they were removed; this included "Areyouami", which was released when she was at college.

 Her debut eponymous EP, including both prior singles, was released by Godmode on March 31, 2017.

 She began to gain attention following her first Boiler Room session in May 2017, which involved a remix of Drake's single "Passionfruit".
-The song was later released officially on Godmode's Soundcloud page.
+The song was later released officially on Godmode's SoundCloud page.
 The first of several stand-alone singles, "Therapy" was issued in July 2017, followed by a two-track digital single, Remixes, Vol. 1, on August 1 and the "Last Breath" single on August 28.

-The music video for the single "Drink I'm Sippin On" was released on 88rising's YouTube channel in October 2017, quickly gaining over 1 million views in two weeks.
+The music video for the single "Drink I'm Sippin On" was released on 88rising's YouTube channel in October 2017, quickly gaining over one million views in two weeks.
 On November 3, 2017, Yaeji released her second EP, EP2, to positive reviews and moderate commercial success.
 The video for "Raingurl" was released on November 16.

 Yaeji was named to the BBC's Sound of 2018 longlist in November 2017.
 She also performed at the 2018 Coachella Festival.

 In 2021, "Raingurl" made it into New York Timess T magazine Spotify playlist, "Right Here: Asian Women Artists in the West."
 She also performed at BRIC's Celebrate Brooklyn! music festival, where she was rushed by fans.

 A year after her release of "What We Drew", and a year into the global COVID-19 pandemic, Yaeji released her first collaborative work with Korean Indie band front man Oh Hyuk of Hyukoh.
 The release consisted two tracks: "Year to Year" and "29".
 Despite being artists of different genres, both artists were able to rediscover the joy that they feel when creating music because of the collaboration.

-Her debut album, With a Hammer, is set to be released in April 2023.
+Her debut album, With a Hammer, was released in April 2023.
+The lead single, "For Granted", was released in January 2023.
+"Done (Let's Get It)" followed in February 2023.
+Yaeji performed at Coachella 2023.